The movement toward a higher minimum wage is on the rise — and some of the country’s biggest retailers are coming out on top.

 Some retailers have hiked pay and benefits in an attempt to attract and retain workers — perhaps as well as incentivize them to return to work amid the COVID-19 pandemic.
 Others, however, raised wages as part of previously announced plans.

-The membership-only warehouse chain’s minimum wage is expected to increase to $16 starting next week.
+The membership-only warehouse chain’s minimum wage has increased to $16 this fall.
 During a Senate panel hearing, CEO Craig Jelinek shared that more than half of U.S. employees are “paid at the top of our scales, in excess of $25 an hour.”

 According to investment banking firm UBS, which analyzed the employee-reported salaries of 25 major nationwide retailers in the United States, Dollar General pays its workers the least of the group but still above the national minimum at $9.68 an hour on average.